 General

 Vessel Traffic Services operate in the public interest.
-VTS authorities have a duty to inform the public of their activities and to cooperate with stakeholders.
+VTS authorities have a duty to inform the public of their activities and to co-operate with stakeholders.
 The VTS authority has access to a large amount of information through the VTS centre and this information can be used to inform stakeholders, either directly or through the media, and to improve public awareness of their activities and of events in the VTS area.

 Information Policy